In this Guide

 Stay away from airless paint sprayers:

 Airless paint sprayers are excellent tools around the house, especially when you want to cover lots of ground in a hurry.
-We love them for latex paints in particular, and while we’re loving all the new, more powerful HVLP systems for household applications, airless sprayers just can’t be beat when it comes to coverage.
+We love them for latex paints in particular, and while we’re loving all the new, more powerful HVLP systems for household applications, airless sprayers just can’t be beaten when it comes to coverage.

 So, it’s best to steer clear of airless sprayers when you’re working in the garage.
 Instead, you’re going to have the option of a compressor gun that runs from a standard air compressor, or an HVLP system with a turbine unit and an HVLP gun.